rickyngk/innovative_board/README.md

 + Web app, in `web` folder
 + Slack bot, used for intergrating web app with slack, in `slackbot` folder

-In current version, user can connect to application via slack only, no register module sopported.
+In current version, user can connect to web application via slack only, no register module supported yet.

 # How to run web app